 The above mentioned gain differences present a conservative approach with the aim not to overestimate the resulting maximum field strength.
 In some AAS stations, the gain difference is higher.
 In this case, the measurement would underestimate the maximum possible field strength.
 If the antenna types are known, it is recommended to use that actual gain differences instead of the generic ones above.

-The total level of the LTE signal under a full traffic situation could then be calculated as:
+The total level of the 5G signal under a full traffic situation could then be calculated as: